RedEchidnaUK/AutoShutdownSchedule/README.md

 Use one of the options below.

 ### System Managed Identity
 Create a System Managed Identity in the Automation Account and ensure it has Read and Virtual Machine Contributor rights in the subscription.
 If you remove the Automation Account the System Managed Identity will also automatically be removed.

-Create a variable with the name **Managed Identity ID** and the value as **System**.
+Note: A System Managed Identity takes precedence over a Run As Account

 ### User Managed Identity
 Create a User Managed Identity and select that identity for use in the Automation Account.
 The identity must have Read and Virtual Machine Contributor rights.
 Create a variable with the name **Managed Identity ID** and the value as the **ID** of the managed user identity.

+Note: A User Managed Identity takes precedence over a System Managed Identity and a Run As Account

 ### Run As Account
 ```diff